Mack Brown: 2024

 The James Madison locker room incident and four-game losing streak proved to be inflection points in the season, as despite the Tar Heels showing some improved week-over-week performances following their 3–4 start to the season, Brown's team only won three more games in the regular season, barely clinching bowl eligibility by finishing the regular season 6–6, including another close loss to rivals NC State.
+One highlight of the season, however, was when the Tar Heels defeated Florida State, 35–11, in Tallahassee, resulting in Brown defeating FSU for the first time in his head coaching career, dating back to his first stint as Carolina's head coach and his tenure at Tulane.

 During the 2024 season, speculation surrounded Brown's coaching future, with the James Madison game and postgame comments cited as key reasons for uncertainty surrounding Brown's future as Tar Heel coach.
 Much like his tenure in Texas, his second stint in Chapel Hill ended acrimoniously.
 Prior to the team's final game against NC State, Brown publicly expressed plans to return for 2025 at his weekly press conference, seemingly putting an end to the speculation.
 The next day however, athletic director Bubba Cunningham fired Brown.
 Leading up to his comments in the press conference before the NC State game, Cunningham and Brown had been working towards a mutual ending to the coach's tenure at Carolina, but Brown's comments forced the administration to react and terminate his contract.

-The Tar Heels lost Brown's final game, the regular season finale against NC State, 35–30.
+The Tar Heels lost Brown's final game, the regular season finale against NC State, 35–30, which included a fight between the teams at midfield after the game had ended.
 Tar Heel Tight Ends Coach and Run Game Coordinator Freddie Kitchens was named interim head coach for the team's appearance in the Fenway Bowl on December 28.
+The Tar Heels lost to UConn 27–14, finishing the year at 6–7.